Amazon Quest

 A gamified campaign that encouraged customers to complete tasks to boost user engagement and purchases.

-Lead Product Designer — Sebastien Chery
+UX Lead — Sebastien Chery

-Product Manager — Wooda Goshen-Seo
+PM — Wooda Goshen-Seo

 Background